zouloux/chimera/NEW-SERVER-SETUP.md

 - Configure generated file for your needs following [this](https://docs.gitlab.com/runner/configuration/advanced-configuration.html)
 - You can restart everything to be sure with `cd ~/chimera/core/gitlab && docker-compose down && docker-compose up -d`
 - After restart, Gitlab's `/admin/runners` should show registered runner.

+7. Set global variables
+- Go to Gitlab's `/admin/application_settings/ci_cd` and add 3 variables :
+  - `SSH_PRIVATE` and `SSH_PUBLIC` (generate a key for to identify gitlab, [more info](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)).
+    Remove comments from `SSH_PRIVATE`, it should only inclure the key body.
+  - `CHIMERA_HOST` to `root@localhost` or anything to connect to Chimera server with SSH if Gitlab is on another host of Chimera for example.
+- Add public key to `~/.ssh/authorized_keys` on Chimera server